 This program will assure that participating faculty members’ total University salary will not be affected by whether they conduct research during the summer or the academic year.
 The program also will provide participating faculty with a source of direct University compensation in return for engaging in University activities other than sponsored research during the summer months.

-FAS and F&ES ladder faculty members with nine-month appointments are eligible for this program.
+FAS and School of the Environment ladder faculty members with nine-month appointments are eligible for this program.
 Faculty members who wish to participate must distribute at least one month of salary from sponsored projects into the academic year, consistent with the terms of the sponsored project.
 They must obtain approval of the department chair and the cognizant provost for their salary allocation plan in each year prior to instituting the plan.
 The plan must begin on July 1 and end on June 30 and will be implemented by the department administrator.

 Prior to July 1, 2009, nine-month academic year salaries typically were paid out over twelve months.
 In order to achieve a clearer correspondence of salaries paid and effort devoted to projects over the year, faculty members participating in the 9-over-9 program have their academic year salaries paid over the nine months of the academic year and forgo the twelve-month alternative.
 Summer salary earned by them is paid over the summer months.